This article is part of CMO.com’s December series about 2018 trends, predictions, and new opportunities. Click here for more.

 Consumer experience will be more forcefully equated to “consumer success”—how effectively and efficiently a brand helps its consumers meet their needs and complete their tasks.
 All else is ambient noise.

-—Vinay Dixit, Vice President of Strategy, Electrolux Asia Pacific
+—Vinay Dixit, Vice President – Food Preparation & Dish Care, Electrolux Asia Pacific

 As AI becomes smarter and more understanding of human needs, the customer experience will be significantly improved.
 Our requirements will be predicted even before we’ve thought of them and dealt with in wonderfully surprising ways.

 —Graham Fink, Multimedia Artist and Chief Creative Officer, Ogilvy China

 On-demand and voice-activated: Audiences want content to be easily accessible and to fit their schedules.

 The customer will continue to change, the experience that a brand will deliver to him will be the “product,” and the melt of digital and physical will create the magic.

 —Cristiano Grassini Grimaldi, Global Digital Transformation Director, Amplifon